PashaBarahimi/PashaBarahimi.github.io/_pages/about.md

 ## Research Interests

-I’m particularly drawn to **Distributed Systems, Blockchain, and Security & Privacy**.
+I’m particularly drawn to **Distributed Systems, Blockchain, Cryptography and Security & Privacy**.
 Along the way, I’ve taken some key courses that have fueled my interest:

 - Distributed Computing
 - Introduction to Cryptocurrencies